Apr 20 - University Students Summer Jobs Details

 The summer-jobs scheme employed 354 students throughout July and August 2014, in 53 government departments.
 The most popular departments were the GHA (employing 49 students), the Care Agency (employing 29 students) and the Sports and Leisure Authority (employing 26 students).
 Students may indicate a preference for the department they wish to work in and the type of work they want to undertake, which should be aligned to their degree subject and career aspirations.
 Applications are assessed on a first-come-first-served basis and, as such, student preferences cannot be guaranteed, although every effort will be made to ensure a suitable placement.

-Application Forms may be obtained from the Human Resources Department, 82-86 Harbour’s Walk, New Harbours, Rosia Road, Gibraltar and on the Government of Gibraltar website at www.gibraltar.gov.gi and should be submitted to the Human Resources Department at the above address or via email to This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Application Forms may be obtained from the Human Resources Department, 82-86 Harbour’s Walk, New Harbours, Rosia Road, Gibraltar and on the Government of Gibraltar website at www.gibraltar.gov.gi and should be submitted to the Human Resources Department at the above address or via email to [email protected].

 Deputy Chief Minister, Dr Joseph Garcia, said: ‘This Government is always happy to support Gibraltar’s students, and we are rightly proud of their achievements year-round.
 We are pleased to be able to offer these summer-job opportunities, which not only ensure a productive summer break but also provide students with the practical experience they may need to help them develop their skills and give them a first step to long and successful careers.
 We strongly encourage interested students to enrol in the summer-job scheme.’